 What is skin cancer?

 Cancer develops when cells grow out of control.
 Skin cancer is the most frequently diagnosed type of cancer.
 Basal and squamous cell skin cancers are most common and are usually treatable.
 Melanoma is less common but more likely to spread and become life-threatening.
 Other cancers that affect the skin include Merkel cell carcinoma, some types of lymphoma and Kaposi sarcoma.
-(See separate Basics pages about melanoma, lymphoma and Kaposi sarcoma.)
+(See separate Basics about melanoma, lymphoma and Kaposi sarcoma.)

 Basal and squamous cell skin cancers typically develop in areas exposed to the sun, but they also can occur elsewhere.
 Squamous cells make up the upper layer of the skin, or epidermis, while basal cells are found further down.
 As cancer progresses, it may involve the underlying deep layer of the skin, or dermis.